This is a two-character dynamic that frequently shows up in fiction.

 - Pulp Fiction: the impetus for the change here is not the job itself, but the fact that the two guys escape being repeatedly shot at at near range.
 Jules, the outside man, takes this as a miracle and repents, deciding to give up the business and Walk the Earth.
 Vincent stays in, and is later killed by Butch.
 Since the film is in Anachronic Order, the moment of Jules' decision is treated as the finale though the "miracle" is at the beginning, and Vincent is killed in between.

 - Nicholas Easter and Marlee in the John Grisham legal thriller The Runaway Jury as well as in the movie version.
-Nicholas got himself planted as a jury member to influence a court decision involving large corporations (in the book it was a tobacco company and in the film it was the firearms industry.
+Nicholas got himself planted as a jury member to influence a court decision involving large corporations (in the book it was a tobacco company and in the film it was the firearms industry).
 Marlee was on the outside interacting with lawyers on both sides of the case.
 Their motivations and MO differ in the two media.

-- On LOST, Jacob and Smoke-Monster play out something like this after Smokey discovers the woman that raised them had actually killed their real mother
+- On Lost, Jacob and Smoke-Monster play out something like this after Smokey discovers the woman that raised them had actually killed their real mother

 - In Nikita this is the dynamic between Nikita and Michael.
 Nikita rebels against Division when it kills her fiance while Micheal stays loyal as Percy's Dragon.
 To a lesser extant this also happens between Nikita and Birkhoff.
 They are good friends and Nikita wants him to join her in the fight against Division but Birkhoff is too scared of Percy.
 In season two they both join her, though Nikita's pupil Alex then takes over this dynamic.

 - Judges Drace and Gabranth in Final Fantasy XII.
 Not played straight though, as Gabranth only stays the inside man because Drace urges him to after her attempt to become an outside man ends in tragedy.